SuperJohan64/simplarr-stack/README.md

 # Simplarr-Stack

 This project guides you in building an ARR stack with Plex or Jellyfin in Docker, focusing on configuring the ARR apps.
-It does not cover Plex, Jellyfin, or other app setups, as preferences vary.
+It does not cover Plex, Jellyfin, or other app configurations, as preferences vary.

 It assumes you'll be using NordVPN with the OpenVPN protocol to route BitTorrent traffic.
 If you're not a NordVPN user and want to use another VPN provider, you'll need to adjust the Gluetun configuration in the `arr.yml` file.
 For detailed instructions, refer to the [Gluetun documentation](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers).